 (i) To collect or record, in real time, through the application of technical means in the territory of that State Party; or

-(ii) To cooperate and assist the competent authorities in the collection or recording of, in real time;
+(ii) To cooperate and assist the competent authorities in the collection or recording of, in real time [, through the application of technical means (Pakistan)];

-such data associated with specified information in the territory of that State Party.
+such data associated with specified information in the territory of that State Party [transmitted by means of a computer system] (USA, Trinidad and Tobago on behalf of Caricom, New Zealand) [transmitted by means of an ICTs (Pakistan, Venezuela)].

-2. Where a State Party, owing to the fundamental principles of its domestic legal system, cannot adopt the measures referred to in paragraph 1 (a), it may instead adopt legislative and other measures as may be necessary to ensure the real-time collection or recording of traffic data associated with specified communications transmitted in its territory, through the application of technical means in that territory.
+2. Where a State Party, owing to the [fundamental alt: established (Australia, USA) (retain original: Iran)] principles of its domestic legal system, cannot adopt the measures referred to in paragraph 1 (a), it may instead adopt legislative and other measures as may be necessary to ensure the real-time collection or recording of traffic data associated with specified communications transmitted in its territory, through the application of technical means in that territory.

 3. Each State Party shall adopt such legislative and other measures as may be necessary to oblige a service provider to keep confidential the fact of the execution of any power provided for in this article and any information relating to it.

-4. The powers and procedures referred to in this article shall be subject to articles 41 and 42.
+[4.
+The powers and procedures referred to in this article shall be subject to articles 41 and 42.]
+Delete sub-para 4: Mexico.
+Reservation: Iran.

+Delete article: EU and mS, Norway, Singapore, Switzerland, Liechtenstein.
+Retain article: Iran, Brazil, Australia, USA, Russian Fed., Egypt, Nigeria, New Zealand, Trinidad and Tobago on behalf of Caricom, Eritrea, Algeria, Colombia, China, Pakistan, Namibia, Venezuela, Chile, Argentina, Indonesia, India, Thailand, Peru, Philippines, UK, Kenya

 Article 48.
-Interception of content data
+Interception of [content data (Mexico)]

-1. Each State Party shall adopt such legislative and other measures as may be necessary, in relation to a range of serious offences to be determined by domestic law, to empower its competent authorities to undertake the following actions with respect to [content data] [electronic/digital information, including content data, transmitted by means of information and communications technologies] of specified communications in its territory transmitted by means of a [computer system] [information and communications technology system/device]:
+1. Each State Party shall adopt such legislative and other measures as may be necessary, [in relation to a range of serious [criminal (Jamaica on behalf of Caricom, USA) (delete: Iran)] offences to be determined by domestic law (delete: Mexico)], to empower its competent authorities[, where there are reasonable grounds to suspect that a criminal offence was committed or is being committed (Mexico) (retain original: USA, Australia, India, EU and mS)] to undertake the following actions with respect to [content data] [electronic/digital information, including content data, transmitted by means of information and communications technologies] of specified communications in its territory transmitted by means of a [computer system] [information and communications technology system/device]:

-(a) Collect or record, in real time, through the application of technical means in the territory of that State Party; and
+(a) Collect or record, [within reasonable means, (Philippines) (retain original: Pakistan, Iran, Indonesia, Egypt, Jamaica on behalf of Caricom, India, Dominican Rep., Algeria, USA)] in [real time (delete: Caricom)], through the application of technical means in the territory of that State Party; and

 (b) Compel a service provider, within its existing technical capability:

-(i) To collect or record, in real time, through the application of technical means in the territory of that State Party; or
+(i) To collect or record[, in real time, (delete: Jamaica on behalf of Caricom) (retain: Pakistan, Iran, Dominican Rep.)] through the application of technical means in the territory of that State Party; or

-(ii) To cooperate and assist the competent authorities in the collection or recording of, in real timesuch [data] [information].
+(ii) To cooperate and assist the competent authorities in the collection or recording of, in [real time (delete: Caricom)] [through the application of technical means (Pakistan)];

+Alt2 (ii): To cooperate and assist the competent authorities in the collection or recording of content data, in real time of, specified communications in its territory transmitted by means of a [computer system alt: ICT device (Pakistan) alt2: by means of ICTs (India, Russian Fed.)]
+(Jamaica on behalf of Caricom, USA, Pakistan, Egypt)

+such [data] [information]].